j1mc/ansible-silverblue-oci/ansible-silverblue/README.md

   - layered_packages: Install or remove packages into / from the base rpm-ostree image.
   - gnome_settings: Set various GNOME desktop settings.
 The role makes these changes via [dconf](https://wiki.gnome.org/Projects/dconf).
-  - google_cloud_sdk: Installs the Google Cloud SDK.
-  - onepassword: Install the 1password yum repository and application.
   - system_and_flatpak_updates: Configure the auto-update policy for OS updates and Flatpak packages on the host.
   - build_cleanup: We need work around the inability to install files / make changes to anything on the `/var` filesystem.
 My approach here is experimental, and I'm open to suggestions on how to better handle things here.

+The following roles are present in this repository, but are not being run as part of the customization process:

+  - google_cloud_sdk: Installs the Google Cloud SDK.
+  - onepassword: Install the 1password yum repository and application.

 Variables
 ---------